izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/examples/liquidity_manager/collect_liquidity.rst

 of course one can only collect his/her liquidity, cannot collect others.

-3. set max amount of tokenX and tokenY you would collect
+3. Set max amount of tokenX and tokenY you would collect
 ------------------------------------------------------------------------------

 .. code-block:: typescript